RESEARCH STARTER

 Branches on the polymer chain hold the molecules apart, reducing crystallinity and making a softer product.
 A similar effect is found in polypropylene, in which regular structures are found to be more crystalline and rigid than random structures.

-At the time when the structures of proteins, DNA molecules, and many of the synthetic polymers were first deduced, the only method available was the painstaking construction of molecular models to see how the parts of the molecules related to one another.
-Since then, however, computer software has been developed that places structural analysis within the grasp of many researchers.
-As there are many such molecules available in the living world, there is confidence that structural analysis based on the principles of quantum mechanics will be providing answers to important questions about molecules for many years in the future.
+When the structures of proteins, DNA molecules, and many synthetic polymers were first deduced, the only method available was the painstaking construction of molecular models to see how the parts of the molecules related to one another.
+Since then, however, computer software has been developed to allow researchers to visualize and manipulate chemical structures.
+Scientists can measure and adjust bond lengths and angles using software tools like Avogadro, ChemDoodle, and Pymol.
+The growing integration of artificial intelligence (AI) can help in predicting molecular structures and geometries with high accuracy.
+As many such molecules are available in the living world, there is confidence that structural analysis based on the principles of quantum mechanics will be providing answers to important questions about molecules for many years in the future.

 Principal terms